-How YugabyteDB Scales to More than 1 Million Inserts Per Sec
+How YugabyteDB Scales to More than One Million Inserts Per Second

 There are a number of well-known experiments where eventually-consistent NoSQL databases were scaled out to perform millions of inserts and queries.
 Here, we do the same using YSQL, YugabyteDB’s PostgreSQL-compatible, strongly-consistent, distributed SQL API.
 We created a 100-node YugabyteDB cluster, ran single-row INSERT and SELECT workloads with high concurrency – each for an hour and measured the sustained performance (throughput and latency).
 This post details the results of this experiment as well as highlights the key aspects of the YugabyteDB architecture that makes it fit for such high-volume ingest workloads.

 While YugabyteDB can be deployed across multiple zones or regions, this benchmark was focussed on the aggregate performance of a 100 node cluster.
 Therefore, all the 100 nodes were deployed in the AWS cloud, Oregon (us-west-2) region and in a single-zone (us-west-2a).
 Each of the instances were of type c5.4xlarge (16 vCPUs).
 This information is summarized below.